zzzprojects/learn-orm/tutorials/vb-net/delegates.md

 A delegate is a data type that holds a reference to a method with a compatible signature.
 It is similar to a function pointer in C and C++.

- - A delegate is a reference type variable that holds the reference to a method and the reference can be changed at runtime.
+ - A delegate is a reference type variable that holds the reference to a method, and the reference can be changed at runtime.
- - It is mainly used for implementing events and the call-back methods and all delegates are implicitly derived from the `System.Delegate` class.
+ - It is mainly used for implementing events, and the call-back methods and all delegates are implicitly derived from the `System.Delegate` class.
  - It provides a way that tells which method is to be called when an event is triggered.

 The following example declares a delegate named `MyDelegate` that can encapsulate a method that takes a string as an argument and returns `void`.